Skip to main content

 Gauge refers to the glove’s thickness.
 Usually, the thicker the glove, the better the barrier.
 And working with phenol, it’s recommended that we use 8 mm thickness nitrile gloves.
 Our normal gloves are 4 mm thick, so double gloving is an option here.
 Remember, if exposure occurs, remove contaminated gloves and or clothing immediately.
 Glycerol and vegetable oil are recommended for removal of dermal contamination of phenol because water and enhances the absorption.
 After cleaning with glycerol or oil, wash the contaminated area for 15 minutes with soap and water.
 In many of our labs, where there’s a lot of crossover of our duties, and some of us are still performing some cytology in the lab and we do the Ziehl-Neelsen sometimes on slides that we're looking for tuberculosis.

 Just this year, a tragic accident happened in March at the Zimbabwe University.
 A young man who was a bright and upcoming student, Emmanuel Tsuro, died from severe burns when he was performing the Ziehl-Neelsen stain.
 A fire broke out and ignited and he had run down the hall.
 Somebody had actually tackled him and put out the fire.
 Unfortunately, he did die of burns a couple of days later.
 He had done this procedure many, many times.
 And they're not quite sure what caused the fire to occur.
-But let’s just remember that just because we perform something many, many times does not mean that that hazard still does not exist.
+But let’s just remember that just because we perform something many, many times do not mean that that hazard still does not exist.

 Gram staining